muller-front/cdsync/README.md

 ## 🚀 Features

 *   **Real-time Local Monitoring:** Uses `inotify` to detect local changes instantly and push them to the cloud.
-*   **Remote Polling:** Periodically checks the cloud for changes to pull updates from other devices (default: every 5 min, but configurable).
+*   **Remote Polling:** Periodically checks the cloud for changes to pull updates from other devices (default: every 5 min, but configurable via Tray Menu).

-*   **System Tray Icon:** Visual indicator (Active/Stopped) with quick controls to Pause, Resume, or Force Sync.
+*   **System Tray Icon:** Visual indicator (Active/Stopped) with quick controls, dynamic icons, and configuration menu.
+Accessible via System Menu.
 *   **Desktop Notifications:** Get notified immediately if a sync fails or a manual sync starts.

 *   **Systemd Integration:** Runs silently in the background as a user service.
 Starts automatically on boot.